ije/mono-jsx-dom/README.md

 ## Async Components

-mono-jsx-dom supports async components that return a `Promise` or an async function.
+mono-jsx-dom supports async components that return a `Promise` or are declared as async functions.
 With streaming rendering, async components are rendered asynchronously, allowing you to fetch data or perform other async operations before rendering the component.

 ```tsx
 async function JsonViewer(props: { url: string }) {